mebeim/aoc/2019/README.md

 [Problem statement][d05-problem] — [Complete solution][d05-solution]

-**Disclaimer**: my complete solution for this problem uses an `IntcodeVM` class that I wrote on day 5 after solving the problem, so it's not the same solution as described below.
-The VM will come in handy for future days.
-It will allow me to simply do `from lib.intcode import IntcodeVM` to solve Intcode-related problems.
-Here's [the Intcode library](lib) I wrote and used.

 ### Part 1

 Second Intcode puzzle of the year.
 In addition to what we know from day 2, now